Powerlearnproject/se-assignment-day-2-git-and-github-Sabeliwe/README.md

 Public repositories are open to anyone on the internet, while private repositories are restricted to you and those you specifically grant access to.
 Public repositories are best suited for open-source projects where community collaboration and visibility are desired, while private repositories offer better control and security and are ideal for proprietary or sensitive projects.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+A commit is a snapshot of your project at a specific point in time.
+It records changes made to files and directories, allowing you to track the evolution of your project.
+Each commit tracks which lines of code were added, modified, or deleted.
+Commits create a history of all changes, allowing you to review past versions of your project.
+Thus, you can revert to a previous commit if needed, making it easier to manage different versions.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching in Git allows developers to create independent lines of development within a project.
+It enables working on different features, bug fixes, or experiments without affecting the main codebase.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?